-The New Kings of Flavoured Milk – Lassi and Coffee
+The New Kings Of Flavoured Milk – Lassi & Coffee

 It is a very fast growing segment of flavoured milk, combining fruit and milk in a convenient to go format.
 There has been concern that the vast majority of Lassi products on sale suffer taste wise from the UHT process, which can be problematic with fruit delivery and also that use of fruit concentrates and stabilisers whilst adding to shelf life, can impede the subtle flavour delivery.
 European organic dairy giants Andechser champion the fresh local proposition, believing that taste and colour should come from real fruit and spices not colourings and flavours.
 Across Europe, the huge growth of lassi has proved is that there is a clear opportunity for a brand bringing health benefits of calcium, real fruit content and organic together in a flavoursome and convenient flavoured milk package.

 There is also a gold rush going in flavoured coffee drinks where there is a battle between foodservice retail giant Starbucks and Swiss dairy co-op Emmi.
 Starbucks have entered the market and secured good market shares across Europe with a UHT product which uses its longer shelf life to target convenience stores whereas Emmi focus on delivering a strong, real coffee hit using fresh Swiss milk.

 The market for Lassi and coffee has exploded, with coffee now taking 15% of total flavoured milk in the UK, or £14.5 million of the £180 million category.
 Sales of coffee milk are up 40% year on year.
 Flavour wise, cappuccino is the top selling flavour but the light variety with its lower level of sugar is gaining grounds.
 With both Lassi and coffee milks entering the mainstream across Europe, the flavoured milk market has never seen so much innovation.